Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

     So, if we were preparing the `startup.sh` file on Windows, the file ending will cause some issues, in which case, we may need to edit the file using special solutions, e.g., in WSL linux environment on Windows.

+    > The `export` command is for exporting the library system path so that the GSASII program can find the `libgfortran.so.4` that we previously put in the `/usr/lib64` directory.

+    > In the last line of the startup script, we don't need the `&` sign so that the process will be running as the for-ground process without releasing the process.
+If we put an `&` sign to the end of the command, docker will exit immediately after running the last command since he thinks that he has gone over all the processes and will exit without worrying about those jobs running in the background.

 14. Build the docker image,

     ```powershell